Major new Parentkind research — over a quarter of a million parents have a say on school closures and coronavirus fears

 - More than three quarters of parents (77%) say that their school has communicated its expectations of them whilst it is closed.
 18% indicated that schools had not given them this clarity, and 5% did not know.

 What we’d like to happen next

 Parentkind is sharing the headline results with media and politicians, and will release a full report in due course.

-CEO of Parentkind, John Jolly, has commented on the results, saying: “It’s clear from the sheer volume of survey responses we received that parents want to be listened to about when their children should return to school.
-Parents are desperately seeking clarity and reassurance about schools re-opening, what measures will be put in place to ensure their child's education doesn't suffer long-term, and how the mental health implications for young people will be addressed.
+“It’s clear from the sheer volume of survey responses we received that parents want to be listened to about when their children should return to school.
+Parents are desperately seeking clarity and reassurance about schools re-opening, what measures will be put in place to ensure their child’s education doesn’t suffer long-term, and how the mental health implications for young people will be addressed.
 The weight of our research and the strength of parent voice is a call to action for UK governments to listen to parents when it comes to re-opening schools, phasing children back into classrooms, and minimising the disruption to home life and the education of children.
 Parentkind is proud to champion the importance of parents’ opinions, and will continue to act as a voice for them on this issue.”

 Thank you for your support